klouderone/cornev4promicroedition/README.md

 - OLED and Nice!View support
 - Waffle Pattern PCB

+NOTE: Like all Split Keyboards, NEVER unplug the TRRS interconnect cable while your boards are connected to your computer.

 Original Board designed by Foostan, modified By Kea Workshop.

 Buy a Kit here https://www.keaworkshop.com/product/corne-v4-pro-micro-edition